aleph2c/miros/doc/i_mongol_example.rst

         fn(ch, method, properties, plain_text)
       return _pickle_loads

-The de-serialization is just the reverse of the serialization.
+The deserialization is just the reverse of the serialization.
 We call the pickle ``loads`` method on the pickled object, then if it is a serialized Event, we call the custom ``loads`` method of the Event object to get a version of the event made by the bot that sent it to us in the first place.